Tool Deep-Dive

 This Week

-Tasks scoped for the current week — a lightweight sprint board for day-to-day execution.
+Tasks scoped for the current week, used as a lightweight sprint board for day-to-day execution.

 Backlog